Pet Health Insurance

 - Better health care plans – Pet insurance is much like health, car and home insurance.
 It is there in case you need it.
 We feel one should insure against the risks they do not want to take.
 Plans in the past just were not comprehensive enough and were complicated and difficult to administer.
 A few of the pet insurance companies are now providing plans which are easier to manage, provide more timely payouts and more comprehensive coverage.

 Our clients use several different insurance companies.
-We feel Trupanion has worked out well for the clients enrolling.
-Trupanion pays 90% of actual invoice, has no financial claim limits (including hereditary and congenital conditions) and has the best overall coverage in our opinion.
+We feel Trupanion has worked out well for most clients enrolling.
+Trupanion pays 90% of actual invoice, has no financial claim limits (including hereditary and congenital conditions) and has excellent overall coverage.

 Trupanion offers a Veterinary Certificate, which allows you to enroll your pet with immediate coverage upon exam and waives the usual “$35.00 enrollment fee”.
 There is no waiting period for coverage to begin.
 Of course, like other insurance the policy does not cover pre-existing conditions.
 Feel free to speak with one of our doctors or staff members and ask for a certificate next time you visit!